nicolekellydesign/webby-api/docs/v1/endpoints.md

 #### `/logout`: POST

 Endpoint to log a user out.
 This requires a valid session to work, which should be pretty self-explanatory.

-#### `/refresh`: POST

-Endpoint to refresh an existing session.
-If the request has a valid session cookie, the session will be extended 5 minutes from the refresh request.

 ### Other endpoints